 Songwriters: DON BLACK, MARK LONDON © EMI Music Publishing, Sony/ATV Music Publishing LLC

-He laughed and started up another 60’s movie hit, a trifecta of Swinging London ballads, ‘Georgie Girl,’ except he changed the lyrics to ‘Timmy boy.
+He laughs and starts up another 60’s movie hit, a trifecta of Swinging London ballads, ‘Georgie Girl,’ except he changes the lyrics to ‘Timmy boy.

 ‘Hey there!
 Timmy boy